 Diclofenac topical may also be used for purposes not listed in this medication guide.

-What are the possible side effects of diclofenac topical (Solaraze)?
+What are the possible side effects of diclofenac topical?

-Although the risk of serious side effects is low when diclofenac is applied to the skin, you should be aware of side effects that can occur if the medication is absorbed into your bloodstream.
+Although the risk of serious side effects is low when diclofenac is applied to the skin, this medicine can be absorbed through the skin, which may cause steroid side effects throughout the body.

-- mild itching, dryness, redness, scaling, or other skin irritation where the medicine was applied.
+- skin redness, itching, dryness, scaling, or peeling where the medicine was applied.